ghristov98/Portfolio-still-in-progress-/README.md

 * Manual Testing
 * Test Automation (Learning)
 * VS Code, Visual Studio
 * MySQL (CREATE, INSERT INTO, DROP, ALTER, UPDATE, SELECT, SELECT DISTINCT, FROM, WHERE, IN, BETWEEN, LIKE, ORDER BY /ASC, DESC/, AND, OR and NOT)
+* Replit

 ## Soft skills: